How to FedEx Create a Label: 2026 Step-by-Step Guide

 One of the biggest hurdles for many people is not having a printer.
 Luckily, there are several simple workarounds so you can still FedEx create a label and get your package shipped.

-Using a Mobile App and QR Code
+Using the Mobile App and a QR Code

-The FedEx® Mobile app is a powerful tool that lets you manage shipments from your phone.
+The FedEx Mobile app is a powerful tool that lets you manage shipments from your phone.
 You can enter all your package details in the app, and instead of a printable PDF, it can generate a QR code.
 Simply take your package to a participating FedEx location, show them the QR code on your phone, and a team member will print the label for you on the spot, free of charge.

 This printer free method is becoming incredibly popular.
 Awareness of “no label” return options, which use QR codes, rose to 48% among consumers in 2025.